How to Create a Moodle Quiz: Step-by-Step Guide

 Step 1: Create a New Course

-One does not simply open Moodle and create a quiz.
+One doesn’t simply open Moodle and create a quiz.
 First, you need to create a course and enter the course details; only after that will you be able to add quizzes for your exams or ongoing assessments.

 To create a new course, go to Site Administration → Courses → Add a New Course.